 Cats can be neat freaks from time to time.
 The messier an area is, including their litter box, the more likely they are to use the bathroom somewhere that they shouldn’t.
 Avoid any unnecessary stress by keeping the house picked up and their litter boxes free from waste.

-We understand that this is something that you’re probably trying to avoid, but there are times where getting your cat another feline companion is helpful.
-People who work long hours and spend lots of time away from their house might consider buying or adopting another cat for them to play with.
-Once they’re used to each other, the two cats will be able to play with themselves and keep each other entertained while you’re away for long periods of time.
+We understand that this is something that you’re probably trying to avoid, but there are times when getting your cat another feline companion is helpful.
+People who work long hours and spend lots of time away from their cats might consider buying or adopting another cat for them to play with.
+Once they’re used to each other, the two cats will be able to play with themselves and keep each other entertained while their owners are gone for long periods of time.

 Final Thoughts

-There are many reasons why your cat could be a little more depressed than usual.
-Loneliness and boredom are two things that affect cats just as much as they affect us.
-Try out a few of these methods for keeping single cats happy and pay attention to which seem to help the situation.
+Loneliness and boredom are two things that can affect cats just as much as they can affect us.
+Try out a few of these methods for keeping single cats happy, and pay attention to what seems to help the situation.
 The secret to making a cat happy is to keep them physically and mentally stimulated.
-Without it, cats would live very unfulfilling and unhealthy lives.
+Otherwise, they will live an unfulfilling and unhealthy life.

 Featured Image Credit: TheCats, Shutterstock